 Like bicycle and e-bike helmets, an adult helmet for electric scooters is an essential piece of safety gear and can help riders avoid serious head injuries.
 Electric scooter helmets should also be comfortable and fit well.

 Helmet requirements for scooter riders vary by city, but in most US communities, an electric scooter helmet is required for riders using bike lanes or city streets, and for any electric scooter rider under 18 years of age.
+Speaking of other requirements, make sure you’re following the scooter riding laws in your city, as some areas hate on electric scooters because many owners break local laws.

 For slower e-scooters and local riding at speeds of less than 15 miles per hour, something like a skateboard helmet may be sufficient for many electric scooter riders.
 When riding at higher speeds or on a more congested bike path, we recommend scooter helmets that offer more protection than regular bicycle helmets.
+You are welcome to wear a helmet with any type of e-scooter to stay safe while riding, whether it be a fast e-scooter or folding mobility scooter.

 Compared to bike helmets, an electric scooter helmet doesn’t need to have as much of a focus on ventilation and aerodynamics.
 A slip liner that protects against rotational forces is a must when it comes to an electric scooter helmet.
 Some e-scooter riders prefer a helmet that offers more face coverage, somewhat like a motorcycle helmet.